Natalie Allen

 Natalie Allen (born August 11, 1962) is an American broadcast journalist.
 She worked for CNN International as a weekend anchor at their global headquarters in Atlanta, Georgia, until October 4, 2020.
 Prior to this role at CNN, Allen was an anchor for the network's American newsroom from 1992 to 2001.
 Allen has also been an anchor for MSNBC and was a national correspondent for NBC, during which she appeared on Nightly News, Today, and CNBC.

-She left CNN in October 2020, and is now working at Newsy.
+She left CNN in October 2020.
+As of 2021, she is working at Scripps News.

 Early life and education

 Allen was born in Memphis, Tennessee.
-She graduated from the University of Southern Mississippi in 1984 with a bachelor's degree in Radio, Television, and Film.
+She graduated from the University of Southern Mississippi in 1984 with a bachelor's degree in radio, television, and film.
 She has since been inducted into the University of Southern Mississippi's Alumni Hall of Fame.